DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 - <a href="https://github.com/DigitallyDeja/PowerBi-ACS_Housing_Analysis/blob/main/median_gross_rent.csv" target="_blank">Median Rent</a>

+## Tools Used
+- Power BI (DAX), This is used to clean, transform and visualize insights in the Power BI platform.

 ## Questions KPIs
 ### Summary KPI cards
 - What is the national average rent price?